 4. What would you say my growth potential is in this role?

 This is essentially a straight-up version of question one.
-Michael Karp, CEO of global financial services recruitment firm Options Group, says this is the fundamental thing you need to find out during your interview: where will the job take you?
+Michael Karp, CEO of global financial services recruitment firm Options Group, says this is the fundamental thing you need to find out during your interview. - Where will the job take you?

 5. Can you let me know what kinds of benefits you offer alongside your compensation?

-You want to know about pay.
-But it’s not a good idea to make bald queries about remuneration during the interview (you can inquire later, or through the recruiter – assuming you used an intermediary).
+It’s not a good idea to make bald queries about remuneration during the interview (you can inquire later, or through the recruiter – assuming you used an intermediary).
 By asking about non-monetary benefits, you’re putting the issue of reward on the table and probing the extent to which the firm rewards in softer ways.
 This can lead to a conversation about flexible working, for example.